Associate Professor; Department Chair

 Diversity and Inclusion in Higher Education

-A sociologist by training, Dr. Barajas joined the University of Minnesota faculty in 2000.
-Her research, teaching and public service center on issues related to access and equity, with a focus on building educational institutions that support students across differences of race, gender and class.
+Dr. Barajas joined the University of Minnesota faculty in 2000.
+Her research, teaching and public service center on issues related to access and equity in educational institutions that support students across differences of race, gender and class.
 Her work crosses disciplinary boundaries with publications in top journals such as Gender and Society, Teachers College Record, and National Association of Secondary School Principals Bulletin.
-Her research also includes work in pedagogy and access through the lens of Universal Instructional Design reaching a wider audience through publication in journals such as About Campus.
-Dr. Barajas has been the primary investigator and directed teams in grant funded research through several notable funders including the U. S. Department of Commerce, the U.S Department of Education, and the Wallace Reader’s Digest fund as well as local philanthropic organizations including the Bush Foundation, the Schultz Foundation, and the Minneapolis Foundation.
+Her research also includes work in pedagogy and access through the lens of Multicultural Universal Instructional Design.
+Dr. Barajas has been the primary investigator and directed teams in grant funded research through several notable funders including the U. S. Department of Commerce, the U.S Department of Education, the Wallace Reader’s Digest fund as well as local philanthropic organizations including the Bush Foundation, the Schultz Foundation, and the Minneapolis Foundation.

 Barajas, H., Smalkoski, K., Kaplan, M., Yang, Y. (2012).
 “Hmong Families and Education: Partnership as Essential Link to Discovery.”
 Cura Reporter, vol 42, n 3: 3-9.

 Higbee, J. L., & Barajas, H. L. (2007).
 Building effective places for multicultural learning.
 About Campus, 12(3), 16-22.